 I read in several articles that to figure out the height of the baseboard, just make it 7% of the wall height.

 The 7% solution.
 When sizing a baseboard in a traditional-style home, a good starting point is to use a ratio of 7%.
 So if your ceiling height is 8 feet high, try a baseboard that’s about 7 inches tall.

-But, what concerns me even more is that they say the same dimension is good for the crown moulding.
+However, what concerns me even more, is that they say the same dimension is good for the crown moulding.

 And to be clear, this is how one measures a crown moulding.